 This month’s post is partially in Italian to honor the tradition of my Dad’s “famous” Christmas Eve meatballs that go along with our annual Christmas Eve spaghetti dinner.

 My Dad’s foster dad (long story that needs to be a book someday) had two biological children, one of whom was named Bill.
 His wife Karen had many friends who worked in the theater industry in New York City.
-Karen and Bill would host dinner every Christmas Eve for their personal friends as well as their friends in the theater community; actors, directors, stagehands, you name it.
-Because they weren’t able to go home for the holidays due to the rigorous play schedules, they had nowhere to be and Karen wouldn’t have that.
+Karen and Bill would host dinner every Christmas Eve for their personal friends and their friends in the theater community; actors, directors, stagehands, you name it.
+Because they weren’t able to go home for the holidays because of the rigorous play schedules, they had nowhere to be and Karen wouldn’t have that.

 At this annual Christmas Eve dinner, the menu was always the same: spaghetti and meatballs.
 Their home was filled with the sounds of creative people, card tables as far as you could see, and the smell of spaghetti and meatballs coming from their kitchen.
-My dad attended those dinners all through his high school years and it made a huge impression on him.
+My dad attended those dinners throughout his high school years, and it made a huge impression on him.

 Casa sulla roccia